-It’s that time of the year again here at Critical Distance!
-We are opening the floodgates to reader submissions for our annual end of year feature, This Year In Video Game Blogging.
+It’s December once again, which means we are opening the floor to recommendations for our annual end of year feature, This Year In Video Game Blogging.

-In addition to my own efforts and the work of our staff curators, we are asking you the community to help fill the gaps.
-In general, we are looking for pieces that will help outline 2014 as a year.
-This is a feature of reflection and, in the future, a starting point to give a general idea of what 2014 was all about.
+In addition to my own efforts, sublimated this year by a select curators on staff, we are asking for your help.
+A year is a long time and we need the community to help fill the gaps.
+The general scope of what we are looking for are pieces that will help outline the character of 2015 in the critical sphere.
+This is a feature of reflection and, for those in the future looking back, a starting point to get a feel of what 2015 was all about.
+This is not a “best of” list, or at least not just a “best of” list.
 Below are a list of general guidelines of the type of things we are looking for to give anyone who may need it a starting point.
-The only hard rule we have for submission (other than our general content policy) is that any suggestions must be from this year, 2014.
+The only hard rule we have for submission (other than our general content policy) is that any suggestions must be from this year, 2015.

 Now for the guidelines.

-1. Any piece of writing that just sticks out in your mind.
+1. Any piece of writing that just remains memorable.
 Days, weeks, months later you remember this piece of writing.
-Pieces that get cited to this day are would fall under this category.
+They are pieces that get cited to this day, even years later, would fall under this category.
 Examples from previous years:

 –The New Games Journalism by Kieron Gillen (2005)